Xtrendence/University-Revision/README.md

-## Q&A to explain the goal with this repository.
+## Q&A to explain the goal of this repository.

 ### What is this repository?